msys2/msys2.github.io/web/docs/terminals.md

 ![image](cmder.png){: align=right width=45% }

 [Cmder](https://cmder.app/) is a portable console emulator for Windows based on [ConEmu](https://conemu.github.io/) that aims to provide a portable and convenient terminal for Windows.
-It comes bundled with all the popular UNIX commands and supports a Quake-style slide drop down that allows immediate access to the terminal via a global keyboard shortcut.
+It comes bundled with most of the popular UNIX commands and supports a quake-style slide drop down that allows immediate access to the terminal via a global keyboard shortcut.

 To use it with MSYS2, click the hamburger menu on the right lower bar and click `settings` to open the settings window.

 1. Navigate to `Startup` > `Tasks` and then click the `+` symbol to create a new task.
-You can set to any name you like, for example `bash::msys2 ucrt64`.
+You can set any name you like, for example `bash::msys2 ucrt64`.

 2. In the command section, copy the following script: